 This is one laptop that is understated.
 It hardly stands out from the crowd with its looks.
 If you are willing to carry an actual kilogram around for half the price of a MacBook Air, this laptop is for you.
 It even has a slightly larger screen, even if it’s short of 4GBs of RAM.
 Build quality is reasonable, and feels sturdy enough to carry around and maybe even survive a few knocks.
-Prices start at $799 for the 5459 base model, which has two SODIMM slots so you can probably just stick another 4GB of ram inside an you’re good to go.
+Prices start at $799 for the 5459 base model, which has two SODIMM slots so you can probably just stick another 4GB of ram inside and you’re good to go.
 At an IT show, they might even do it for you for free.

 This one is for someone who is on the tightest of all budgets, with the lightest of all loads.
-Maybe you just blue all your cash on building a new desktop, but you can’t really bring that to school.
-Well, this 11 inch laptop costs only $349 and weighs about 1kg.
+Maybe you just blew all your cash on building a new desktop, but you can’t really bring that to school.
+Well, this 11-inch laptop costs only $349 and weighs about 1kg.
 With it, you can open a couple of tabs on google chrome, watch some movies, and open a few PDF files.
 Anything beyond that is going to be a laggy experience, but you as a student maybe that’s all you need.
 Great portability, decent performance, at a dirt-cheap price (plus Lenovo has student discounts you can take advantage of too).

 Portable laptops for the Gamers

 If you didn’t know, Aftershock is a Singapore brand.
 If you’re feeling particularly patriotic after Joseph Schooling’s Olympic gold, support local!
 Even if you don’t, the Aftershock Forge 15X is a great laptop that balances price with performance.

 Many gaming laptops compromise on weight to give you the horsepower you need to drive your games, but the no-frills 15X packs the latest RTX GPUs from NVIDIA at a reasonable 2.2kg.

 Of course, gaming laptops don’t come cheap but Aftershock, being a small and nimble local company, allows you to personalize what goes into your laptop using their handy configurator, Hard disk, GPU, RAM, Screens are all flexible so you can get the perfect laptop that fits your needs and budget.